paweljakubas/j-random-matrices/chapters/algebra.md

 108 109 110 111
 112 113 114 115
 ```
-We need to be sure that the shape of delivered new values is compatible with what selection determines:
+We need to be sure that the shape of the delivered new values is compatible with what selection determines:
 ```
    (2 2 $ 1 2 3 4) sel } m
   1   2 102 103